frappe/frappe_docs/frappe_docs/www/docs/user/en/tutorial/doctypes.md

 <img class="screenshot" alt="New Doctype" src="/docs/assets/img/doctype_new.png">

+> If you create a DocType without turning developer mode on, the before
+> mentioned files (JSON file, controller.py ...) won't automatically be created
+> and the DocTypes you create will have `custom` option checked by default.

 In the DocType, first add the Name of the DocType as **Article**.
 Then pick the Module, which in our case is **Library Management**

 #### Adding Fields